surfingoldelephant/PowerShell-Docs/reference/7.4/CimCmdlets/Get-CimAssociatedInstance.md

 By default, the value of this parameter is null, and all associated CIM instances are returned.

 You can filter the association results to match a specific class name.
 Filtering happens on the server.
-If this parameter isn't specified, `Get-CIMAssociatedInstance` returns all existing associations.
+If this parameter isn't specified, `Get-CimAssociatedInstance` returns all existing associations.
 For example, if class A is associated with classes B, C and D, then this parameter can be used to restrict the output to a specific type (B, C or D).